Reed-Math241/topPolluters/README.md

   geom_text(aes(label = round(ranking, .4)),
             position = position_dodge(0.4), vjust = -.4)+
   labs(
-    title = "U.S. Companies that are in the Top 50 Climate, Air, and Water Polluter Indexes", subtitle = "From PERI's Greenhouse 100 Index, Toxic 100 Air Polluters Index,\nand Toxic 100 Water Polluters Index", y = "Rank on Each Index"
+    title = "U.S. Corporations/Entities that are Top Climate, Air, and Water Polluters", subtitle = "All Corporations/Entities are in the top 50 of the Greenhouse 100 Index,\nToxic 100 Air Polluters Index, and Toxic 100 Water Polluters Index", y = "Ranking on Each Index\n(the smaller the number, the worse the polluter)" ) + theme_light()+ theme(legend.position = "top",
-  ) +
-  theme_light()+
-  theme(legend.position = "top",